 “You going to be okay, Em?
 You want me to wait in the garden?”

 “No, no. I’ll be fine.
 I’m sure they have just missed me and want to see me.
-I’m sure that is all it is,”
+I’m sure that’s all it is,”

 she replied, her youthful instinct telling her she was wrong.
 “You run along now.”